elixir-cloud-aai/mock-TES/README.md

   tesTaskInfo:
     type: object
     properties:
-      costs_total:
+      compute_costs_estimate:
         $ref: '#/definitions/tesCosts'
         description: |-
           Estimated total incurred costs for running a task with the given resource requirements on this TES instance.
-      costs_cpu_usage:
-        $ref: '#/definitions/tesCosts'
+Excludes any data transfer costs.
+      queue_time_estimate_sec:
+        type: number
+        format: double
         description: |-
-          Estimated incurred costs for CPU use.
-      costs_memory_consumption:
+          Given the current load on this TES instance, returns an estimate of the time, in seconds (s), that a task with the given resource requirements will spend in the task queue.
+      unit_costs_data_transfer:
         $ref: '#/definitions/tesCosts'
         description: |-
-          Estimated incurred costs for memory consumption.
-      costs_data_storage:
-        $ref: '#/definitions/tesCosts'
+          Unit costs for transferring 1 gigabyte (GB) of data (inputs, outputs) across 1000 kilometers (km).
     description: |-
-          Estimated incurred costs for storage use.
-      costs_data_transfer:
-        $ref: '#/definitions/tesCosts'
-        description: |-
-          Unit costs for transferring 1 GB of data across 1000 km.
-      queue_time:
-        $ref: '#/definitions/tesDuration'
-        description: |-
-          Given the current load on this TES instance, returns an estimate of the time that a task with the given resource requirements will spend in the task queue.
-    description: |-
       Given a set of resource requirements, returns the estimated queue time and total incurred costs.
 Allows informed decisions with regard to which TES instance a given task should be sent to.
 ```

-The response model relies on additional models `tesCosts` and `tesDuration`
+The response model further relies on model `tesCosts`:
-which are described as follows:

 ##### `tesCosts`